 The Order of Interbeing is an essential practice of the Thich Nhat Hanh community.
 FCM is mindful of a need for developing resources to support the care and development of the OI community, and has created an OI Care Committee to support the development of the Order.
 Currently the OI Care Committee is under the guidance of the FCM Board Practice Committee.

 To formally join the Order of Interbeing means to publicly commit oneself to studying, practicing, and observing the trainings and, also, to participating actively in a community which practices mindfulness in the Plum Village tradition of Thich Nhat Hanh.

 Those interested in learning more about the Order of Interbeing are encouraged to speak with Fred and to read “Interbeing – Fourteen Guidelines for Engaged Buddhism” by Thich Nhat Hanh.
-This book contains and explains the Fourteen Mindfulness Trainings and the Charter of The Order of Interbeing.
+This book contains and explains the Fourteen Mindfulness Trainings and the Charter of the Order of Interbeing.

-People who are committed to this practice and wish to be ordained into The Order of Interbeing first commit to practice the Five Mindfulness Trainings, the basic Buddhist precepts for laypeople as developed by Thich Nhat Hanh.
-Later they study for a minimum of one year with a Dharma teacher and a mentor, commit to help develop and support their sangha, practice 60 days of formal days of mindfulness each year, and read the 14 Mindfulness Training every two weeks.
+People who are committed to this practice and wish to be ordained into the Order of Interbeing first commit to practice the Five Mindfulness Trainings, the basic Buddhist precepts for laypeople as developed by Thich Nhat Hanh.
+Later they study for a minimum of one year with a Dharma teacher and a mentor, commit to help develop and support their sangha, practice 60 days of mindfulness each year, and read the 14 Mindfulness Training every two weeks.
 For more information on joining the Order of Interbeing, please go to How to Become a Member of the Order of Interbeing.